-Our graduates have assumed leadership roles in two and four-year colleges and universities, nonprofit organizations, associations and government agencies.
-They serve roles such as managers, directors, and analysts in programs at private and public institutions of higher education all over the U.S.
+Graduates of the Higher Education Leadership program have assumed roles in two and four-year colleges and universities, nonprofit organizations, associations and government agencies.
+They serve roles such as managers, directors, deans, presidents and analysts in programs at private and public institutions of higher education all over the U.S.

-Students graduate with a primary concentration in higher education administration & leadership and an optional, secondary three-course concentration in one of the following areas:
+The MS in Higher Education Leadership program offers many concentrations that help students tailor their degree to their career goals.
+Students graduate with a primary concentration in higher education leadership and an optional, secondary three-course concentration in one of the following areas:

-Students may also design their own area of interest from over 35 elective courses available within the School of Education.
+Students may also design their own area of interest from over 35 elective courses available within Drexel University's School of Education.